kubernetes-sigs/aws-ebs-csi-driver/hack/ebs-scale-test/README.md

 Set the `CLUSTER_TYPE` and `TEST_TYPE` environment variables to set up and run different scalability tests.

 - `CLUSTER_TYPE` dictates what type of scalability cluster `scale-test` creates and which nodes are used during a scalability test run.
 Options include:
   - 'pre-allocated': Additional worker nodes are created during cluster setup.
 By default, we pre-allocate 1 `m7a.48xlarge` EC2 instance for every 100 StatefulSet replicas.

 - `TEST_TYPE` dictates what type of scalability test we want to run.
 Options include:
   - 'scale-sts': Scales a StatefulSet to `$REPLICAS`.
 Waits for all pods to be ready.
 Delete Sts.
 Waits for all PVs to be deleted.
-Exercises
+Exercises the complete dynamic provisioning lifecycle for block volumes.

 You can mix and match `CLUSTER_TYPE` and `TEST_TYPE`.